Braniff International Airways: Boeing Super Sonic Transport (SST)

 In April 1964, Braniff made deposits on two Boeing 2707 Supersonic Transports, $100,000 per aircraft.
 This would give Braniff slots number 38 and 44 when the SST began production.
-President Beard said the two aircraft would be used on the carrier's US to Latin America flights, where the Boeing 707 was performing satisfactorily.
+President Beard said the two aircraft would be used on the carrier's US-to-Latin America flights, where the Boeing 707 was performing satisfactorily.

 When this deposit was made, the SST program was being financed by the US government.
-In 1971, Congress cancelled the program, against the Nixon Administration's wishes.
+In 1971, Congress cancelled the program, against the Nixon administration's wishes.

 Greatamerica

 In 1964, Troy Post, chairman of Greatamerica Corporation, an insurance holding company based in Dallas, purchased Braniff and National Car Rental as part of an expansion of holdings and growth outside the insurance business.
-Braniff and National were chosen after Greatamerica CFO Charles Edward Acker identified them as under-utilized and under-managed companies.
+Braniff and National were chosen after Greatamerica CFO Charles Edward Acker identified them as underused and undermanaged companies.
 Acker had stated in a 1964 study that Braniff's conservative management was hampering the growth that the "jet age" required, in part by cash purchase of new planes instead of financing them, diverting working capital from growth initiatives.
 As part of the acquisition, Acker became executive vice president and CFO of Braniff.

-Troy Post hired Harding Lawrence, executive vice president of Continental Airlines, who was responsible for a 500 percent increase in sales at the Los Angeles-based carrier during his tenure, as the new president of Braniff International.
+Troy Post hired Harding Lawrence, executive vice president of Continental Airlines, who was responsible for a 500% increase in sales at the Los Angeles-based carrier during his tenure, as the new president of Braniff International.
 Lawrence was determined to give Braniff a glossy, modern, and attention-getting image.
-Over the next 15 years, his expansion into new markets – combined with ideas unorthodox for the airline industry – led Braniff to record financial and operating performance, expanding its earnings tenfold despite typical passenger load factors around 50 percent.
+Over the next 15 years, his expansion into new markets – combined with ideas unorthodox for the airline industry – led Braniff to record financial and operating performance, expanding its earnings tenfold despite typical passenger load factors around 50%.